 The Return of Persephone to the Light

-Descending to the Underworld, Hermes delivered the unwelcome message to the King of the Dead, whom he found with his unwilling Queen sitting beside him.
+Descending to the Underworld, Hermes delivered the unwelcome message to the king of the dead, whom he found with his unwilling Queen sitting beside him.
 Concealing his feelings, Hades expressed his acceptance of Zeus' command and told Persephone she could go home to her mother.
-Secretly, however, Hades forced her to swallow a few pomegranate seeds, the only food she had taken in his house.
+Secretly, however, Hades forced her to swallow a few pomegranate seeds, the only food she had taken into his house.

-Later, Demeter taught her sacred Mysteries to the local kings of Attica; Celeus, Triptolemus, Diokles, Eumolpus and Polyxeinos.
+Later, Demeter taught her sacred Mysteries to Attica's local kings: Celeus, Triptolemus, Diokles, Eumolpus and Polyxeinos.

 © 2015 SarahLMaguire

 SarahLMaguire (author) from UK on September 03, 2018:

 Thanks, Mav, that sounds really interesting, I'll look out for it.

 MAV on September 03, 2018: